luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 Each piece of speech contains prerequists (optinal) and speech. speech is of course what the NPC will say at the particular state.
 Long speech need to be devided into multiple pages.
 The character "^" will be used to separate pages.

 prerequists is the condition on other NPCs' states that need to be firstly meet, before this NPC will come to this state.
-This functionality is useful to build a experience of discovery in the hall scene. e.g. NPC1 asks the player to collect information by asking NPC2.
-NPC1 will repeat the same sentence if the player just keep clicking on NPC1.
+This functionality is useful to build an experience of discovery in the hall scene. e.g. NPC1 asks the player to collect information by asking NPC2.
+NPC1 will repeat the same sentence if the player just keeps clicking on NPC1.
 When the player has talked to NPC2, having found the information, setting NPC2's state to the appropriate value, NPC1 will change to the next state to congratulate the player for the finding.
-To see a really definition, if the prerequisits is the following:
+To see a really definition, if the prerequisites is the following:
-	"prerequisits":
+	"prerequisites":
 	[
 		{"npc": "npc2",
 		"state": 2},